-Course Description: Using the scientific method, critical thinking skills, data analysis, this course will examine the fundamental processes of the earth system, composed of an atmosphere, hydrosphere, lithosphere, biosphere, and exosphere, through time.
-The course will also explore interactions between these spheres, including critical analysis of scientific theories and emphasize Earth's connections with humans.
+Course Description: Using the scientific method, critical thinking skills, and data analysis, the student will examine the fundamental processes of the ocean system, composed of an atmosphere, hydrosphere, lithosphere, and biosphere, through time.
+The course will also explore interactions between these spheres, including critical analysis of scientific theories and emphasize oceanic connections with humanity.